robert-mccarthy-ca/modern-druid/README.md

 **Clarifications:**
 *   **Employee Pool (50%):** This is a non-negotiable commitment to equitable pay.
 A strict maximum wage ratio (e.g., 2:1 from newest hire to farm manager) ensures shared prosperity and high morale.
 *   **Local Development Fund (30%):** This covers all non-labour costs for the *existing* farm: MRV, inputs, equipment maintenance, loan payments, and **the purchase of new land** once the current site is fully planted and irrigated.
+Sustainable water harvesting development needs to be part of this budget, but so does buying new land and expanding the farm.
 *   **Local Replication Fund (10%):** This is the seed capital for the farm's own "spawn."
 It is used to launch new satellite farms in nearby communities, led by promoted employees.
-This fund can be used for land down payments, initial seedball packages, and shared use of the parent hub's equipment.
+This fund can be used for land down payments, initial seedball packages, shared use of the parent hub's equipment, etc. The point is to start new farms that can then grow into hubs of their own, so employees have a path to manage their own farms, to be replaced by new trainees.
+This lets us reuse costly equipment that otherwise only gets used during initial planting.
+This is how you get an exponential growth curve, every site needs to self-replicate.
-*   **MDC Royalty (10%):** This funds the global parent company, Modern Druid Central, for its role in R&D, maintaining the open-source knowledge hub, managing carbon market relationships, and most importantly, **installing the first flagship hub in new countries and climate zones.**
+*   **MDC Royalty (10%):** This funds the global parent company, Modern Druid Central, for its role in R&D, maintaining the open-source knowledge hub, managing carbon market relationships, and most importantly, to expand globally by **installing new regional hubs in new countries and climate zones.**

 #### **The Replication Engine: How Every Farm Spawns New Farms**

 **At the Local Level (Franchise Model):**
-1. A profitable "Hub" uses its **Local Replication Fund (10%)** to acquire a new parcel.
+1. A profitable "Hub" uses its **Local Replication Fund (10%)** to acquire a new parcel, big enough to support at least 3 employees.
 2. A top employee is promoted to manage the new "Spoke" farm.
 3. The Hub provides initial equipment sharing, training, and seedballs, drastically reducing the Spoke's startup costs.
-4. Once the Spoke is profitable, it operates independently under the same constitutional model and begins its own replication cycle.
+4. Once the Spoke is profitable, it operates independently under the same constitutional model and begins its own replication cycle and the parent farm starts saving up to start another new farm until there's no more land or people to expand with.
 5.  **Land Lifecycle:** Each plot of land is managed for a 20-year project period.
-After this, the land and its improved fertility are transferred to the employees who worked it, prorated based on their tenure.
+After this, the land and its improved fertility are transferred to the employees who worked it, prorated based on their tenure and earnings.
 The company then focuses its **Local Development Fund** on new land.
 If no land is available, the local franchise completes its lifecycle and concludes, leaving behind a legacy of prosperity and restored land.

 **At the Global Level (Modern Druid Central):**
 1. The **MDC Royalty (10%)** from all profitable farms worldwide is pooled.